-Mr. HOCFIEN (Jewish Agency) stated that he intended to divide the subject-matter of his statement into five points which covered the subjects which the Commission had asked to be discussed.
+Mr. HOOFIEN (Jewish Agency) stated that he intended to divide the subject-matter of his statement into five points which covered the subjects which the Commission had asked to be discussed.

-He explained that the first effect of the new regulation regarding Palestinian Sterling Balances, was that the amount of sterling now available for purchases from the sterling area as well as the amounts granted by the Bank of England were very small.
-Of the 7,000,000 pounds sterling which the Bank of England stated were available for current expenses and for working balances for the banks, the 4,000,000 pounds sterling which were stated to cover the latter purpose were mainly, if not, of citrus fruit which amounted to approximately another 4,000,000 pounds sterling, were available.
+He explained that the first effect of the new regulation regarding Palestinian Sterling Balances, was that the amount of sterling now available for purchases from the sterling area as well as the amounts granted by the Bank at England were very small.
+Of the 7,000,000 pounds sterling which the Bank of England stated were available for current expenses and for working balances for the banks, the 4,000,000 pounds sterling which were stated to cover the latter purpose were mainly, if not, entirely, required to cover credits already granted.
+The remaining 3,000,000 pound sterling, however, plus the accruals from exports chiefly of citrus fruit which amounted to approximately another 4,000,000 pounds sterling, were available.
 The question arose as to whether this amount was sufficient to cover the needs of Palestine during the interim period.
 This, he submitted, was a practical interest as His Majesty's Government might be prepared to listen to the Commission's views if the Commission should wish to press for further releases of blocked Palestinian funds.
 In such an eventuality certain intricate calculations regarding the necessary amounts would have to be made, and Mr. Hoofien indicated that he was willing to submit them to the Commission together with his conclusions on the subject.
-He stated that in the opinion of the Jewish Agency the existing 3,000,000 pounds sterling plus the accruals from current exports would be insufficient.
-He expressed the view that it was only possible to adapt the regulations of import trade by means of licenses to the available foreign exchange over long periods, because in this case the orders could be adapted to the requirements of the situation.
+He view that it was only possible to adapt the regulations of import trade by means of licenses to the available foreign exchange over long periods, because in this case the orders could be adapted to the requirements of the situation.
 For shorter periods he considered it an impossibility owing to the time lag involved in shipping and in payments.
 He stated that it would be desirable for the Commission to be informed of His Majesty's Government's attitude toward the possibility of granting further allocation for a longer period of time.